donatherton/maps/README.md

-## An old mapping application I wrote a few years ago using Leaflet.
+## A mapping application I wrote a few years ago using Leaflet.